SCStelz/CopilotForSecurity/CustomPlugIns/API-GetShodanIP/README.md

 <img src="https://github.com/SCStelz/CopilotForSecurity/blob/main/Images/shodan-ip-2-masked.png"/>

 You can follow up a question with the [API-GetShodan-Product Plugin](https://github.com/SCStelz/CopilotForSecurity/tree/main/CustomPlugIns/API-GetShodanProduct) to validate worldwide version distribution of the particluar product.
+*Based on the product on the open port, can you get a version distribution form Shodan?
+Is this product the latest?
 <img src="https://github.com/SCStelz/CopilotForSecurity/blob/main/Images/shodan-product-masked.png"/>